GandhiNN/gandhinn.github.io/_posts/2024-08-22-multiple-remote-repositories-with-git.md

   - Programming
 tags:
   - Git
-excerpts: "Sometimes, we want to push update of our projects to multiple repositories, in different SCM.
-In this post, I am sharing one of the ways to do that."
+excerpt: "Sometimes, we want to push update of our projects to multiple repositories, in different SCM.
+In this post, I am sharing one of the ways to do that..."
 ---
+### The Problem
 Sometimes, we want to push update of our projects to multiple repositories, in different SCM.
 In this post, I am sharing one of the ways to do that.

 Check your remote repository info.
 In this example I have a project pushed to Github: